NICOH-YAY/NICOH-YAY/README.md

 ALTHOUGH I priortize efficiency... when I first look at a new data set I explore!

-I mainly use R in RStudio but sometimes I play around with Python and SQL.
+I mainly use R and Python in Positron but sometimes I play around with fullstack, and SQL!

 I like AI and I like video games.
-So I spend free time building machine learning models for the games I like.
+So I spend free time building machine learning models and games!
 I've also dabbled around with LLMs and NLPs.
 Sometimes I play around with Deepseek R1 which I downloaded with Ollama and Docker to set up a Locally hosted server with the LLM.

 I love apes.
-My favorite is the orangutan, although humans are cool too.
+My favorite is the orangutan.
 I go to school @ Columbia University.
 <!--
 **NICOH-YAY/NICOH-YAY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.